nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 RSA configurations
 ******************

-You can enable Rivest-Shamir-Adleman (RSA) support by setting one or more Kconfig options in the following table:
+To enable Rivest-Shamir-Adleman (RSA) support, set one or more of the following Kconfig options:

 +-----------------------+----------------------------------------------------------+
 | RSA algorithms        | Configuration option                                     |